siro257/siro257/README.md

 ### Hello, I'm James  👋

-## I'm a Developer !
+## I'm a TensorFlow Developer !

-- 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
+- 🤖🧠 I’m interested in Machine Learning area!
-- 🎉 2020 Goals:
+- 🎉   2020 Goals: Start and finish projects using TensorFlow or Pytorch.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡   Fun fact: I love developing and playing video games!

 ### Connect with me: